-- 1. Boeing will disclose each Subject Invention to the Government (through the Agreement Administrator) within six (6) months after the inventor discloses it in writing to his company personnel responsible for patent matters.
+1. Recipient will disclose each Subject Invention to the Government (through the Agreement Administrator) within six (6) months after the inventor discloses it in writing to his company personnel responsible for patent matters.
 The disclosure to AATD will be in the form of a written report and will identify the Agreement under which the invention was made and the identity of the inventor(s).
 It will be sufficiently complete in technical detail to convey a clear understanding to the extent known at the time of the disclosure, of the nature, purpose, operation, and the physical, optical, chemical, biological, or electrical characteristics of the invention.
-The disclosure will also identify any publication, sale, or public use of the invention and whether a manuscript describing the invention has been submitted for publication and, if so, whether it has been accepted for publication at the time of disclosure. - 2.
-If Boeing determines that it does not intend to retain title to any such invention, Boeing will notify the Government, in writing, within eight (8) months of disclosure to the Government.
+The disclosure will also identify any publication, sale, or public use of the invention and whether a manuscript describing the invention has been submitted for publication and, if so, whether it has been accepted for publication at the time of disclosure.
+In the event there are no subject inventions, Recipient will submit to the Government a negative report as part of Agreement closeout.

+- 2. If Recipient determines that it does not intend to retain title to any such invention, Recipient will notify the Government, in writing, within eight (8) months of disclosure to the Government.
 However, in any case where publication, sale, or public use has initiated the one (1)-year statutory period wherein valid patent protection can still be obtained in the United States, the period for such notice may be shortened by the Government to a date that is no more than sixty (60) calendar days prior to the end of the statutory period. - 3.
-Boeing will file its initial patent application on a Subject Invention to which it elects to retain title within one (1) year after election of title or, if earlier, prior to the end of the statutory period wherein valid patent protection can be obtained in the United States after a publication, or sale, or public use.
-Boeing may elect to file patent applications in additional countries (or regional Patent Office or pursuant to the Patent Cooperation Treaty) within either twelve (12) months of the corresponding initial patent application or six (6) months from the date permission is granted by the Commissioner of Patents and

-Trademarks to file foreign patent applications, where such filing has been prohibited by a Secrecy Order.

-4. Any Subject Inventions, jointly made or created by employees of the Government of the United States of America and Recipient, will be jointly owned by those parties.
+Recipient will file its initial patent application on a Subject Invention to which it elects to retain title within one (1) year after election of title or, if earlier, prior to the end of the statutory period wherein valid patent protection can be obtained in the United States after a publication, or sale, or public use.
+Recipient may elect to file patent applications in additional countries (or regional Patent Office or pursuant to the Patent Cooperation Treaty) within either twelve (12) months of the corresponding initial patent application or six (6) months from the date permission is granted by the Commissioner of Patents and Trademarks to file foreign patent applications, where such filing has been prohibited by a Secrecy Order. - 4.
+Any Subject Inventions, jointly made by employees of the Government of the United States of America and Recipient, will be jointly owned by those parties.
 With respect to jointly owned Subject Inventions, the parties will agree, on a case-by-case basis, as to which party will file patent applications, if any.
 Each party will bear its own patent filing expenses in filing patent applications on joint Subject Inventions.
-Requests for extension of the time for disclosure, election, and filing under Article XII, subparagraph C. may, at the discretion of the Government, and after considering the position of Boeing, be granted.

-D. Conditions When the Government May Obtain Title.
+Requests for extension of the time for disclosure, election, and filing under Article XII, subparagraph C. may, at the discretion of the Government, and after considering the position of Recipient, be granted and will normally be granted unless the Agreements Officer has reason to believe that a particular extension would prejudice the Government's interest. - D. Conditions When the Government May Obtain Title.

-Upon the Government's written request, Boeing will convey title to any Subject Invention to the USA under any of the following conditions:
+Upon the Government's written request, Recipient will convey title to any Subject Invention to the Government under any of the following conditions: